CDC expected to backpedal on some masking guidelines

-The official spoke on condition of anonymity because the person was not authorized to release the data.
+The official spoke on condition of anonymity because the person was not authorized to discuss details of the new policy.
+The CDC was expected to make an announcement later in the day.

-The Centers for Disease Control and Prevention was expected to make an announcement later Tuesday.
+The new guidance follows recent decisions in Los Angeles and St. Louis to revert to indoor mask mandates amid a spike in COVID-19 cases and hospitalizations that have been especially bad in the South.
+The country is averaging more than 57,000 cases a day and 24,000 COVID-19 hospitalizations.

 For much of the pandemic, the CDC advised Americans to wear masks outdoors if they were within 6 feet of one another.

 Then in April, as vaccination rates rose sharply, the agency eased its guidelines on the wearing of masks outdoors, saying that fully vaccinated Americans no longer needed to cover their faces unless they were in a big crowd of strangers.
-In May, the CDC further eased its guidance for fully vaccinated people, allowing them to stop wearing masks outdoors in crowds and in most indoor settings.
+In May, the guidance was eased further for fully vaccinated people, allowing them to stop wearing masks outdoors in crowds and in most indoor settings.

 The guidance still called for wearing masks in crowded indoor settings, like buses, planes, hospitals, prisons and homeless shelters, but it cleared the way for reopening workplaces and other venues.